 Peak Torque: 8 Nm | Compatibility: PC/Xbox | Also Included: 8 Nm Boost Kit

-Our first direct drive sim racing wheel is from Fanatec, and it utilizes their newest wheel base – one of the cheapest direct drive wheel bases out there – the CSL DD.
+Our next wheel is from Fanatec, and it utilizes their newest wheel base – one of the cheapest direct drive wheel bases out there – the CSL DD.
 This produces 5 Nm of torque as standard, but with the boost kit included in this bundle you get up to 8 Nm of peak torque at your fingertips.

 We’ll go into more detail about this specific wheel base in more detail in the next section, and for now we’ll focus on the wheel itself.
 It’s a 300 mm WRC-licensed steering wheel used in official esports competitions for WRC events.
 Its brushed aluminum spokes and Alcantara grip make this a truly wonderful looking wheel that also feels like sheer quality as well.